|The Generic Approach|

 - Now that I've mentioned it: 'linear movement' was transposed from a game called Epaminondas and modified to become the backbone of Bushka and Dameo.

-- Apply the idea of 'different valued pieces' to a mancala, and you'll end up with the Glass Bead Game (which is unfortunate since it already exists).
+- Apply the idea of 'different valued pieces' to a mancala, and you may end up with the Glass Bead Game (which of course would be unfortunate, since it already exists).

-- Introduce the Shogi-like dropping of pieces in western Chess, and you might end up with Mad Mate, if you're 'specific' in your approach, or Dragonfly, if you're more 'generic'.
+- Introduce the Shogi-like dropping of pieces in western Chess, and you might end up with Neo Chess (aka Mad Mate), if you're 'specific' in your approach, or Dragonfly, if you're more 'generic'.

 - Use the mechanism of placement and capture in Go, for a different objective, and invent Gonnect, as João Pedro Neto did.